thesassway/thesassway.com/source/editorial/sass-the-gateway-drug.html.markdown

 categories: editorial
 ---

-# SCSS, the Gateway Drug to Sass
+# SCSS, the gateway drug to Sass

 Choose your drug wisely.
 Sass or SCSS?
 Either way, you are going to get hooked and never write another line of vanilla CSS (willingly) in your life!